Rocky Mountain elk: Eastern U.S.

+Pennsylvania

+72 Rocky Mountain elk were introduced into Pennsylvania in 1913, replacing the extinct eastern elk.
+Introductions continued for several decades, but legal and illegal hunting from the 1930s to the 1970s kept the state's population between 24 and 70 individuals.
+With improved research and management by the Pennsylvania Game Commission in the late 1970s, the population began to increase.
+The herd has continued to increase, and numbered approximately 1,350 individuals by 2020.
+They are legally hunted through strict permitting, and have also generated a local ecotourism industry.

 Kentucky

 In recent years, elk from Utah have been used to reestablish a population in Kentucky.

 West Virginia

 In 2018, elk from Arizona were transported to West Virginia to help with reestablishing the population there.
-Unfortunately, a parasite has killed off some of the herd.
+Unfortunately, a parasite, brainworm, has killed off some of the herd.